aeternity/protocol/GENESIS.md

 # Genesis

-The genesis block of the Aeternity blockchain will contain the initial distribution of coins.
+The genesis block of the Aeternity blockchain will contain the initial distribution of coins and this document describes the different possible processes available to us for the conversion of `AE` tokens to native coins.

-## ERC20 token
+## Aeternity token

 After collecting funds in early 2017, Aeternity issued an ERC20 token `AE` on the Ethereum blockchain.
 Such a token is, at the most fundamental level, just a